 Drivers need to pay careful attention when they are on the roads, because even though they are being safe, other drivers may not be.
 Unfortunately, the negligence of other drivers can result in very serious accidents.
 Being involved in a car accident can have serious implications such as overwhelming medical bills, lost wages, emotional turmoil, and loss of enjoyment of life.
 If you have been the victim of a car accident that was caused by the negligence of another party, it is important to consider your legal options.
-The legal team at Weintraub & Weintraub understands the turmoil that often comes with a serious injury and is here to help.
+The car accident attorneys at Weintraub & Weintraub understand the turmoil that often comes with a serious injury and is here to help.
 Contact Weintraub & Weintraub today for quality legal representation.

 How are car accidents caused in Arizona?

 The unfortunate reality is car accidents happen every day in Arizona.
 Weintraub & Weintraub has a positive history of helping clients recover the compensation they are entitled to after an accident.
 Car accidents can be caused by a number of different factors, whether it be due to the negligence of another driver or because of other causes.
 Some of the factors that may cause a car accident include the following:

 - Distracted driving– Simply changing a radio station to looking at one’s phone can take one’s eyes off the road and put others, including themselves, in danger.
 Cell phone use (especially texting) has caused many collisions, some resulting in serious injury and death.